aljawaid/AddressBook/README.md

 - Add contacts and organisations to tasks using default properties
 - Default properties include:
   - Name, Organisation, Address, Telephone, Mobile, Email, Website, Reference, Status
+  - Rename or delete default properties
+- Add custom properties to the contact profile

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#features">&#8592; Previous</a>] [<a href="#usage">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>